AdaCore/learn/courses/intro-to-ada/chapters/subprograms.rst

    function Func return Integer;

-Here's another variation on the Week example:
+Here's another variation on the previous example:

 :code-config:`reset_accumulator=True;accumulate_code=True`

 .. code:: ada no_button

-    package Week_4 is
-       type Days is (Monday, Tuesday, Wednesday,
-                     Thursday, Friday, Saturday, Sunday);

-       function Get_Day_Name
+    function Increment_By
+      (I    : Integer := 0;
-          (Day : Days := Monday) return String;
+       Incr : Integer := 1) return Integer;
-       --                               ^ We can return any type, --                                 even indefinite ones
-       --             ^ Default value for parameter
+    --                ^ Default value for parameters
-    end Week_4;

-This example illustrates several points:

-- Parameters can have default values.
+In this example, we see that parameters can have default values.
 When calling the subprogram, you can then omit parameters if they have a default value.
 Unlike C/C++, a call to a subprogram without parameters does not include parentheses.

-- The return type of a function can be any type; a function can return a value whose size is unknown at compile time.
-Likewise the parameters can be of any type.

-.. admonition:: In other languages

-    Returning variable size objects in languages lacking a garbage collector is a bit complicated implementation-wise, which is why C and C++ don't allow it, prefering to depend on explicit dynamic allocation / free from the user.

-    The problem is that explicit storage management is unsafe as soon as you want to collect unused memory.
-Ada's ability to return variable size objects will remove one use case for dynamic allocation, and hence, remove one potential source of bugs from your programs.

-    Rust follows the C/C++ model, but with safe pointer semantics.
-    However, dynamic allocation is still used.
-Ada can benefit from an eventual performance edge because it can use any model.

-    .. amiard: TODO: say less or say more

-As we showed briefly above, if a subprogram declaration appears in a package declaration then a subprogram body needs to be supplied in the package body.
-For the ``Week`` package above, we could have the following body:
+This is the implementation of the function above:

 .. code:: ada no_button

-    package body Week_4 is
-       --  Implementation of the Get_Day_Name function
+    function Increment_By
+      (I    : Integer := 0;
-       function Get_Day_Name (Day : Days := Monday) return String is begin
+       Incr : Integer := 1) return Integer is
+    begin
-          return
+       return I + Incr;
-            (case Day is
-             when Monday => "Monday",
-             when Tuesday => "Tuesday",
-             when Wednesday => "Wednesday",
-             when Thursday => "Thursday",
-             when Friday => "Friday",
-             when Saturday => "Saturday",
-             when Sunday => "Sunday");
-       end Get_Day_Name;
-    end Week_4;
+    end Increment_By;

-(This example is for illustrative purposes only.
-There is a built-in mechanism, the 'Image attribute for scalar types, that returns the name (as a String) of any element of an enumeration type.
-For example Days'Image(Monday) is "MONDAY".)

 Subprogram calls
 ~~~~~~~~~~~~~~~~